mdn/content/files/en-us/web/javascript/reference/global_objects/promise/resolve/index.md

 with the value.
 This function flattens nested layers of promise-like objects (e.g. a promise that resolves to a promise that resolves to something) into a single layer.
 <div class="blockIndicator warning">
   <p>Warning: Do not call `promise.resolve()` on a thenable that resolves to itself.
 This leads to infinite recursion because it attempts to flatten the infinite nested promise.
-An example is to use it with asynchronous pipes in angular. <a href="https://angular.io/guide/template-syntax#avoid-side-effects">Click me</a>to konw more about it</p>
+An example is to use it with asynchronous pipes in angular.
+See it <a href="https://angular.io/guide/template-syntax#avoid-side-effects">Here</a></p>
 </div>
 <div>Example</div>
 <pre class="brush: js">